A Healthy Working Environment For Everyone

 BOHS is incorporated as a limited liability Royal Charter company registered with The Privy Council and Companies House.
 It is also a registered charity with the Charities Commission.

 The Society is governed by its members through a board of directors, known as the Council, and the Faculty Board, which reports to Council through its Registrar.
 It also has a range of committees, chaired by members and with input from other volunteers and staff.
 These committees, alongside a team of regional organisers and volunteers from BOHS membership, provide technical, strategic and project-by-project input to the Society’s various initiatives and on-going activities.

-BOHS Head Office is led by our Chief Executive who is directly accountable to Council, with a senior management team responsible for: qualifications and training; member services; conferences; research; international services; communications and marketing; operations and finance.
+BOHS Head Office is led by our Chief Executive who is directly accountable to Council, with a senior management team responsible for;

 Senior Management Team

 Steve is a seasoned business and third sector leader, with twenty years' experience working with professionals, scientists and volunteers.
-Steve joined BOHS as CEO in 2009: as CEO he provides clear leadership, strategic direction, and heads up the BOHS Senior Management Team.
+He joined BOHS as CEO in 2009: June 2017 saw a change of role for Steve, with a new appointment as Head of External Relations.

 Steve began his career in the aerospace sector in 1987, at Rolls-Royce plc, working in research, IT and then business improvement.
 In 2002 he moved into the non-profit sector, taking up roles in management, leadership and company direction.
 He holds a masters in Physics from Oxford University; a Diploma in Theological Studies; a Diploma in Company Direction from the Institute of Directors; and is a Fellow of the Institute of Physics.